 When it comes to poppies, there always seems to be a great deal of confusion surrounding the different types, their growing needs, and whether they can be used for flower arranging.

 I thought it might be helpful to break down the four types of seed-grown poppies that are most commonly grown for cut flowers and explain what makes them different and special.

-Iceland poppies Papaver nudicale
+Iceland poppies (Papaver nudicaule)

-Seedlings are slow to start and often stall out around the time that they need to be transplanted.
+Seedlings are slow to start and often stall out around the time they need to be transplanted.
 If left in the trays too long, they will fail to thrive.

 Even though plants seem too tiny and delicate to be planted into the soil, it’s important that you don’t let them sit in their trays any longer than 10 weeks.
 Once plants are in the ground, they will explode with new growth and are typically in full flower about 6 weeks after transplanting.
 Even though they seem weak, they have a lot of hidden vigor.

 Once flowers start to bloom, it can be a full-time job just to keep them picked.
 The best stage to harvest Iceland poppies is when the buds are just starting to crack open and the tiniest sliver of color can be seen.
 This is called cracking bud stage.

 Iceland poppies have a surprisingly long vase life, up to a week if picked at the proper stage and treated.